XM800 armored reconnaissance scout vehicle

-The XM800 Armored Reconnaissance Scout Vehicle, or ARSV, was an experimental scout vehicle developed by the US Army in the 1970s.
+The XM800 armored reconnaissance scout vehicle (ARSV) was an experimental scout vehicle developed by the US Army in the 1970s.
 It was part of a series of armored vehicles being designed by the Army to replace their existing armored personnel carriers, the M113 and M114, with vehicles with greatly improved fighting capabilities.
 While the MICV-65 program focused on troop carriers, a separate requirement for a scout vehicle led to the XM800.
 None of the vehicles from the MICV-65 project entered production, although they provided valuable experience that was used in the M2 Bradley.

+In 1965, Australia, Canada, the United Kingdom and the U.S. began to collaborate on a common reconnaissance vehicle.
+The effort came to nothing as the UK developed the Combat Vehicle Reconnaissance (Tracked), and Canada acquired the Lynx.
+The U.S. Army issued a request for proposals for the armored reconnaissance scout vehicle as a replacement for the M114 in October 1971.
+Six companies responded: Chrysler, FMC Corporation and Teledyne Continental (with a variant of the Scorpion) submitted the tracked designs while CONDEC, Ford and Lockheed Missiles and Space Company submitted wheeled designs.

-Two different vehicle designs were designed for the XM800 project, Lockheed's XM800W unconventional articulated 6 × 6 wheeled armored car and FMC's XM800T tracked version.
+Two different vehicle designs were selected for further evaluation in the XM800 program.
+Lockheed's XM800W unconventional articulated 6 × 6 wheeled armored car and FMC's XM800T tracked version.
+The contenders produced four prototypes each (three of which were delivered to the Army and one of them was retained by the company), test rigs and a hull for ballistics testing.
 Both models initially featured the same turret with the US-built version of the Hispano-Suiza HS.820 20 mm autocannon, the M139, as the primary weapon, as well as an M60-derived machine gun on a pintle mount.
 The M139 had been selected for all of the MICV projects.
+The XM800W was based on the Lockheed's work with the 8 × 8 Lockheed XM808 Twister which was trialed in Vietnam.
 The XM800W was later equipped with a new turret design that kept the M139 cannon, but that had an upper cover that flipped forward to form a gun shield, or rearward to close up.